 S -- AGRICULTURE

 V -- NAVAL SCIENCE

 Z -- BIBLIOGRAPHY.
 LIBRARY SCIENCE.
 INFORMATION RESOURCES (GENERAL)

 Secular Library Classification (SLC)

-organizes the subjects of knowledge in a manner that is determined to be "scientific," and subsequently, a 7 categories partitioning system has emerged from the rigorous deliberation of a lot of subject areas.
+organizes the subjects of knowledge in a manner that is determined to be "scientific," and subsequently, a 7 categories partitioning system has emerged from the rigorous deliberation and calculations of subject of knowledge.
 Development of the SLC suggests that both of the popular library classification systems have outlived their benefit to enhancing the learning experience for the student and researcher, and that this inconspicuous system is the succeeding step in enhancing the students' ability to understand the relationships of subjects, and ultimately a tool for measuring dialectic comparisons - reasoning.